isabella232/pmp-support-site/docs/users/020_registration.md

 * On the left-hand side of your screen, you will see a field identified as "GUID".
 The alphanumeric string is the unique GUID for your account.
 Record this value in a secure place for future use in your application or CMS plugin.

 Congratulations, you have successfully set up credentials for accessing the PMP API!
 Next, you’ll need to use this information to set up the application you will use to make requests to the PMP.
-Instructions for that process should be available from the application or plugin provider; NPR member stations using the Core Publisher plugin can find that information on the [NPR's Digital Services website.](http://mediad.publicbroadcasting.net/p/newnprdsblog/files/201504/how_to_pull_content_from_the_pmp_into_core_publisher_march_2015.pdf)
+Instructions for that process should be available from the application or plugin provider; NPR member stations using the Core Publisher plugin can find that information on [NPR's Digital Services website.](http://mediad.publicbroadcasting.net/p/newnprdsblog/files/201504/how_to_pull_content_from_the_pmp_into_core_publisher_march_2015.pdf)

 NOTE: For additional support or any questions about your PMP user account please contact the PMP directly at support@publicmediaplatform.org.